base-org/web/apps/base-docs/docs/building-with-base/quickstart.md

 ## Deploy Your Contracts

-Now that your enviornment is set up, let's deploy your contracts to Base Sepolia.
+Now that your environment is set up, let's deploy your contracts to Base Sepolia.

 1. Use the following command to compile and deploy your contract